Contact & About

-Launched in 1976 when Terry was a volunteer at Gladstone Pottery Museum, Longton, Stoke-on-Trent.
-This is not an academic work and was never intended to be!
-It's a collection of words, terms and phrases found during 50 years in the ceramics industry.
-Hopefully, it's a great way of introducing you to the very strange language of the potbanks of the Potteries.
+Beware!
+This is not an academic work - it was never intended to be!
+It's a collection of those strange words, phrases and dialect found in the Potteries.
+Hopefully, it's a great way of introducing you to the peculiar language of the potbanks and people.

 It was launched in January 1976 as a regular column in The Friends of Gladstone Broadsheet and the first word was ARK.
 What a great word to launch it!
 Gladstone Pottery Museum in Longton, Stoke-on-Trent, had just been opened by the Duke of Gloucester.
 David Sekers was the Director and The Honorable Hugh Gibson was the Friends Chairman.

-Terry started his career in the pottery industry as a Production Management Trainee at Josiah Wedgwood and Sons, Barlaston, Stoke-on-Trent and it was there, during his 5-year training course, that he started collecting and compiling the wonderful words of the potteries.
-Actually, he doesn't know why he did it.
+Terry started his career in the pottery industry as a Production Management Trainee at Josiah Wedgwood and Sons, Barlaston, Stoke-on-Trent and it was there, during his 6-year training course, that he started collecting and compiling the wonderful words of the potteries.
+Actually, he doesn't quite know why he did it.
 But it seemed the 'right thing to do' and it was a fun way of learning.
 Getting the words and their definitions into print was very satisfying!

 And having the Stokie dialect printed on a mug was even better!
 The mug was made by KilnCraft in two colours.
 Here's a flyer from about 1978.